Mechanic · Crash Stake originals 11 min read

 The reciprocal-distribution Crash mechanic is the most-imitated original in the crypto-casino category.
 Stake Crash defines what every cross-brand build replicates:

-Stake Crash as the audit-set reference implementation
+Stake Crash as the coverage reference implementation

-• 2017 launch: Stake brought structured provably-fair Crash to the crypto-casino market.
+• 2017 launch: Stake brought structured audit-friendly cryptographic Crash to the crypto-casino market.
 Subsequent operators (Roobet 2019, Shuffle 2023, BetFury 2019, Rollbit 2020, Duel 2025, Yeet 2025) launched their Crash builds with conscious reference to Stake's published algorithm.

 • Stake-alumni team operators carry the implementation: Shuffle Crash uses the same HMAC scheme directly.
 The cross-brand consistency is a Stake legacy.